Yucheng-Ren/02806-final-project/_posts/2020-12-02-Social-Graph-Project.md

 <div class="text_cell_render border-box-sizing rendered_html">
 <h2 id="Dataset">Dataset<a class="anchor-link" href="#Dataset"> </a></h2><p>To prove to you that cyber security people are real people with real friends, we decided to stalk them on Twitter.
 By using the following search query, we found all the popular cyber security tweets:</p>
 <p><code>(infosec OR cve OR cybersec OR cybersecurity OR ransomware) -filter:retweets min_faves:10</code></p>
-<p>And yes, i know you're thinking "10 LiKes iS nOt PoPuLaR, I gEt 1000 oN mY InStA pOsTs", but 99% of those are bots that you paid for, so calm down "influencer" (😉).</p>
+<p>And yes, we know you're thinking "10 LiKes iS nOt PoPuLaR, I gEt 1000 oN mY InStA pOsTs", but 99% of those are bots that you paid for, so calm down "influencer" (😉).</p>
 <p>From this very beautiful query we get a long list of tweets from a long list of cyber security people.
 Furthermore, we get mentions to other people supposedly related to these cyber security people.
 From this list of important cyber security people we can now extract a looooot of data such as:</p>
 <ul>
 <li>Screen names.</li>